-Even though you’re a mature adult, you may find yourself in the job market.
-It’s tough enough of older workers to score new jobs and even the interview can work against you.
+Even though you’re a mature adult, you may find yourself on the job market.
+It’s tough enough for older workers to score new jobs, and even the interview can work against you.
 The interviewer may ask questions about where you see yourself in five or 10 years, which could be a way to determine how close you are to retirement.
 It’s important to answer these types of questions the right way, so here’s what to do when you’re faced with interview questions about the future as an older candidate.

 Answering any question about your future can be tricky since the employer may be looking for someone who will be happy to stay in the position for which they are interviewing, and they also may be assessing your future potential.
 They don’t want to hire someone who’ll up and leave the job in just a short time.

 But, what if you are planning on retiring sooner rather than later?
 The employer may be concerned about hiring someone who won’t stay with the company for long.
 You’ll need to be honest, but you can address this issue in a positive manner.

 First, Be Sure to Share Your Interest in the Job

 It’s important to reference what is most appealing to you about the job, as well as your interest in mastering that job for a reasonable period of time.
 The interviewer needs to realize you’re not interested in the job for just a short term.

 If the job is one that an employee would normally hold for many years, then your focus should remain on how you would be eager to excel in that role and fully develop the knowledge and skills to add optimal value and grow within the company.